Effective Free Energy Landscapes and Black Hole Thermodynamic Phase Transitions: Introduction

 So far the study of the stochastic dynamics of the black hole phase transitions is based mainly on uniform additive thermal noise which is independent of the horizon radius.
 However, in real situations it is not unreasonable to assume that the noise would depend on the size of black hole, considering the fact that thermal, quantum, and spacetime fluctuations near black holes of different sizes could be different.
-In this work we would like to explore the effect on the Hawking-Page transition if the noise could scale with space.
+In this work we would like to explore the effect on the thermodynamic phase transition of black hole states if the noise could scale with space.
 Such noise is called multiplicative noise.